JeffVenancius/Ganansi/README.md

 # Ganansi
-Transform spritesheets into ascii art arrays.
+Transform spritesheets into text art arrays.
 A Godot project.

 TODO - Let user use regions